Flag of Earth: League of Nations

 The League of Nations was the first worldwide intergovernmental organization whose principal mission was to maintain world peace.
 It was founded on 10 January 1920 by the Paris Peace Conference that ended World War I. The main organization ceased operations on 20 April 1946 but many of its components were relocated into the new United Nations.

 The semi-official flag of the League of Nations was created in 1939.
 It features the organization emblem on the white background, placed in the centre.
-The emblem consists of a blue pentagon, with a white five-pointed star within it, with each of its points touching its vertexes, and a white five-pointed star placed within the other star, that does not touches its sides.
+The emblem consists of a blue pentagon, with a white five-pointed star within it, with each of its points touching its vertices, and a white five-pointed star placed within the other star, that does not touches its sides.
 It symbolized five inhabited continents, and "five human races".
 Above the pentagon is a text written in capital blue letters that reads "League of Nations", while below the pentagon, is text written in the same style, that "Société des Nations".
 They are written respectively in English and French, two co-official languages of the League of Nations.